Pakistanis in China: Students

 In December 2004, Pakistan concluded an agreement with the China Scholarship Council to send official scholarship students to China; the first batch of 300 were scheduled to enroll at 15 different universities in China in June 2005, with later batches of 500 each over the following five years.
 Their classes will use English as the medium of instruction, while they will study Chinese on the side as a foreign language.
 The total number of Pakistani students across China was estimated at 1,000 As of 2006.
 Xinjiang is one of the major destinations for Pakistanis coming to China.
 As of 2009, about 500 Pakistani international students were enrolled at universities in Xinjiang, the largest proportion—484—at Xinjiang Medical University.
 The desire to attract Pakistani students was a major driver behind the university's decision to move away from using Chinese as their medium of instruction, even though it has proven challenging for the professors there.
 They include about 120 students drawn from among the large migrant population of Pakistanis in Saudi Arabia.

-As of 2012, there are over 5,000 Pakistani students in China and most are studying medicine.
+In 2012, there were over 5,000 Pakistani students in China and most were studying medicine.

 In 2016, there were 19,000 Pakistani students studying at Chinese universities, making Pakistan the fourth largest source of international students in the country.
 The main disciplines of studies pursued included medicine, engineering, economics and management.

+In 2025, Pakistan ranked third among the sources of international students in China, with more than 28,023 Pakistani students enrolled in Chinese universities.
+Of the Pakistani students studying in China, approximately 7,034 were enrolled on scholarships.
+The growth in Pakistani enrolment has been linked to preferential policies introduced by the Chinese government following the launch of the China–Pakistan Economic Corridor under the Belt and Road Initiative.
+According to official figures, 6,156 Pakistani students were enrolled in doctoral programmes, 3,600 in master’s programmes, 11,100 in bachelor’s programmes and 3,000 in short-term exchange programmes across China.
+Pakistani students in China are concentrated in fields including Chinese language studies, engineering, medicine, and computer science, alongside other disciplines.